Ensembl/ensembl-hive/wrappers/README.md

 eHive provides a generic interface to interact with runnables written in languages other than Perl.
-This is mainly a communication protocol based on JSON, and managed by the Perl module `Bio::EnsEMBL::Hive::ForeignProcess`.
+This is mainly a communication protocol based on JSON, and managed by the Perl module `Bio::EnsEMBL::Hive::GuestProcess`.

 Support must come in two parts:
-* a wrapper that ForeignProcess will launch, which will in turn run the user's Runnable
+* a wrapper that GuestProcess will launch, which will in turn run the user's Runnable
 * a port of eHive's Runnable API to the new language, which people can use in their Runnables